 So if you're not yet sure when you'll want to return you can book your return at a later date.

-Though prices for journeys by express trains will likely have risen by the time you book the return journey at a later date, because the tickets at the cheapest prices will inevitably have been popular in the intervening period.
+Though prices for journeys by express trains will likely have risen by the time you book the return journey at a later date, because the tickets at the cheapest prices, will inevitably have been popular in the intervening period.

-Note that departure and arrival time options aren't presented at this stage of the booking process.
+Also note that departure and arrival time options aren't presented at this stage of the booking process.

 Having entered your start end end points, the day(s) you want to travel, and the number of travellers (all of which can be amended at the subsequent stages of the booking process), you will see a list of departures on your travel date.